Collision Bend Brewing and MANCAN Wine are Sponsors of the Festival Beer & Wine Garden

 MANCAN sources great California grapes for a set of specially designed blends – super satisfying wine in a can:

-Thank You Cleveland City Council Members: Jasmin Santana (Ward 14), Kerry McCormack (Ward 3), and Anthony Brancatelli (Ward 12)
+Thank You Cleveland City Council Members: Jasmin Santana (Ward 14), Kerry McCormack (Ward 3), Anthony Brancatelli (Ward 12), and Cuyahoga County District 7 Councilwoman Yvonne Conwell

 Ward 14 Councilwoman Jasmin Santana was elected in November 2017, becoming the first Latina council member in the city’s history.
 Councilwoman Santana represents Clark-Fulton, Stockyards and portions of Brooklyn Centre, Tremont and West Boulevard neighborhoods.